ciaralynch72/destination_unknown/README.md

 ![Play_again Bug](docs/readme_images/bug.JPG)

 I had an issue while playing the game a user could add any non alphebetical charater and the game woudl accept it and reduce the number of chances left.
+It also accepted empty characters which crashed the app.
 I created a function called letters_only and used isalpha() to omit this problem.

 ![Number Bug](docs/readme_images/number_bug.JPG)